Working individually or as part of a group

 Using the course by yourself

 Reflection isn’t easy; it can be challenging to understand what you have learned from your past experiences and the decisions you have made.
 It can be helpful to work through such reflections with some sort of additional support.
 Do you have a supportive close friend or mentor who might help or simply listen to your reflections?
 Alternatively, you might prefer to investigate whether there is an opportunity to take part in a group session supported by staff at your local carers’ centre.
-(See the useful websites in the Resources at the end of the course for information on national carers organisations.)
+(See the useful websites [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] in the Resources at the end of the course for information on national carers organisations.)

 It’s fine to work through the course on your own.
 Make sure to give yourself plenty of time if you can, and try to find some moments of peace and quiet to work through the activities.
 It can be difficult to make time when you are busy with your caring role, or you may feel guilty about taking time for yourself.
 Carers who have completed the course have told us that it’s worth taking the time as they have gained so much from the course.
 Their tips for making time include: